KPBS Radio is undergoing scheduled upgrade work which may result in temporary signal outages.

-Before joining KPBS, John worked in programming and operations at Wisconsin Public Radio for two years.
+Before joining KPBS, John worked in programming and operations at Wisconsin Public Radio.
 He worked for Robert Greenwald Film Productions and West Coast-East Coast Productions in Los Angeles, and as a production coordinator for Lance Benefield Company in Milwaukee.

 There have been reports California's state senate leader was planning to file a lawsuit against Governor Schwarzenegger.
 We asked non-partisan Sacramento Political Consultant Leo McElroy what Democratic Leader Darrell Steinberg is trying to do.